MariaExtrella/QATestTheAgileMonkeys/README.md

 - # Mutations:

-We need to test that the API mets the acceptance criteria for these commands, and for that I have created the following files:
+It is needed to test that the API mets the acceptance criteria for these commands and for that, following files are created: